Crossing Number Bound in Knot Mosaics: Reduction moves

 \begin{lemma} A corner-corner arc $a$ with $T_{i-1,t}$ either type IId or type IVb or with $T_{i-1,s}$ type IIc or IVa cannot occur if $T$ is minimal. \end{lemma}

 \begin{proof}

-Given $a$ in the dual running from $T_{i,s}$ to $T_{i,t}$ if $T_{i-1,t}$ in the dual is either type IVb (meaning $R_{i-1,t}$ is type I) or type IId then the corner-corner move is not defined on $a$.
+Given $a$ in the mosaic complement running from $T_{i,s}$ to $T_{i,t}$ if $T_{i-1,t}$ in the mosaic complement is either type IVb (meaning $R_{i-1,t}$ is type I) or type IId then the corner-corner move is not defined on $a$.
 Let the portion of $e$ in tiles $T_{i,t}$ and $T_{i-1,t}$ be called $a'$.
-Arcs $a_1'$ and $a_2'$ in Figure~\ref{fig:dualblock2} are examples of such arcs.
+Arcs $a_1'$ and $a_2'$ in Figure~\ref{fig:mosaic complementblock2} are examples of such arcs.
 If $t=s+1$ and $T_{i,s}$ is type IV then we are in a situation such as Figure~\ref{fig:bubblerelease}, but this is impossible since $T$ is minimal and the existence of a bubble release move would contradict minimality.
-Given the structure of a corner-corner arc $a$ together with adjacent two-tile corner-corner arc $a'$, this is the only case in which the corner-corner move is not defined on $a'$ Therefore we push it to the left so in all other cases a corner-corner move can be applied to $a'$ reducing $T$ just as it can be to $a_1'$ and $a_2'$ in Figure~\ref{fig:dualblock2}.
+Given the structure of a corner-corner arc $a$ together with adjacent two-tile corner-corner arc $a'$, this is the only case in which the corner-corner move is not defined on $a'$ Therefore we push it to the left so in all other cases a corner-corner move can be applied to $a'$ reducing $T$ just as it can be to $a_1'$ and $a_2'$ in Figure~\ref{fig:mosaic complementblock2}.
 By Corollary~\ref{lem:nocc} we know that the move cannot happen if $T$ is minimal, so $T_{i-1,t}$ cannot be type IId or IVb.
 The analogous argument holds by reflective symmetry if $T_{i-1,s}$ is type IIc or IVa. \end{proof}

 Thus it is not a problem that the corner-corner move was not defined in this context.
 We are left only with the following situations in which the corner-corner move was not defined.
-We could have a corner-corner arc $a$ in the dual running across row $i$ from $T_{i,s}$ to $T_{i,t}$ and if $t >s+1$ we have a dual tile $T_{i-1,w}$ with $s<w<t$ that is type IIa, IIb, or IIIa.
+We could have a corner-corner arc $a$ in the mosaic complement running across row $i$ from $T_{i,s}$ to $T_{i,t}$ and if $t >s+1$ we have a mosaic complement tile $T_{i-1,w}$ with $s<w<t$ that is type IIa, IIb, or IIIa.
 If $t=s+1$ then $T_{i,s}$ is type IVb and $T_{i-1,t}$ is type IVa; $T_{i,s}$ may also be type IVb and $T_{i-1,t}$ may be type IVa if $t> s+1$, too, of course.

 \begin{lemma} If $T$ is minimal, then the only way we can have a corner-corner arc $a$ in row $i$ is if $a$ is part of a nested series of corner-corner arcs $\{a_2, a_3 \dots a_{i-1} \}$ with each $a_j$ contained in row $j$ for $2 \leq j \leq i-1$. \end{lemma}